-As set out in the section on staying at home, you can travel for work purposes, but only where you cannot work from home.
+As set out in the section on staying at home, you can travel for work purposes, but only where it is not reasonably practicable to work from home.

 Sometimes this will not be possible, as not everyone can work from home.
-Certain jobs require people to travel to, from and for their work – for instance if they operate machinery, work in construction or manufacturing, or are delivering front line services.
+Certain jobs require people to travel to, from, and for their work.

-If you cannot work from home then you can still travel for work purposes, provided you are not showing coronavirus symptoms and neither you nor any of your household are self-isolating.
-This is consistent with advice from the Chief Medical Officer.
+If you cannot work from home then you can still travel for work purposes, providing you are not showing coronavirus symptoms and neither you nor any of your household are self-isolating.
+Please see the self-isolation guidance for more information.

-Employers who have people in their offices or onsite should ensure that employees are able to follow Public Health England guidelines including, where possible, maintaining a 2 metre distance from others, and washing their hands with soap and water often for at least 20 seconds (or using hand sanitiser gel if soap and water is not available).
+Employers who have people in their offices or onsite are recommended to follow the employers and businesses guidance including, where possible, employees frequently washing their hands with soap and water for at least 20 seconds (or using hand sanitiser gel if soap and water is not available).

-Work carried out in people’s homes, for example by tradespeople carrying out repairs and maintenance, can continue, provided that the tradesperson is well and has no symptoms.
-Again, it will be important to ensure that Public Health England guidelines, including maintaining a 2 metre distancing between people need to be put in place by those responsible for the work (other than in relation to the members of the same household themselves).
+Work carried out in people’s homes, for example by tradespeople carrying out repairs and maintenance, can continue, providing that the tradesperson is well and has no symptoms.
+Similar to other businesses, reasonable measures to ensure a 2 metre distancing between people need to be put in place by those responsible for the work (other than in relation to the members of the same household themselves).

 No work should be carried out by a tradesperson who has coronavirus symptoms, however mild.